otonoco/otonoco.github.io/index.md

 ### Some Boring Stuff

-It is my first day for blogging.
+It is my first day of blogging.
 I am still learning how to deploy a customized blog website using Jekyll.
 3/2/2020.

 ### Contact Information